netlify/staticgen/content/projects/metabake.md

 There are many example apps, and shipped templates include include an CMS module, a watcher module, SPA, Blog, Website, Slides, Dashboard, CRUD, PWA, Electron, Hybrid mobile apps, Cloud v2.0 via AWS|FireStore, RIOTjs, Ads and more.

 Primary focus is high development productivity (via "low-code") and being easy to learn.
 It is also fully flexible to build any WebApp in any directory tree structure you like an use any CSS/SASS framework you like.
+Of course it is server-less, and it uses AWS S3, Google FireStore, Digital Ocean Spaces, etc.

 MetaBake supports CSS classes in Markdown, plus, because it uses Pug - it can also do any HTML layout.
 But MetaBake is not static only - it fully supports and has examples, shipped apps, and docs for dynamic and even mobile apps.